HelloUnicorns/chew-choo/README.md

-# Chew Choo - Multiplayer game by HelloGravity, SlimeBlue & Meap (LD47 Jam Entry)
+# Chew Choo - Multiplayer game by HelloGravity, RainbowUnicorn & Meap (LD47 Jam Entry)

 **'Chew Choo'** is a multiplayer web-game where the player controls a train on a cyclic route.
 The routes of trains of different players have crossings between them,